 - b.
-Create one of these virtual servers for each of the ports that you want to load balance.
-Use different labels each time but the same VIP. - Step 3 Configure the Virtual Server. - a.
+Create one virtual server for each of the ports that you want to load balance.
+Use different labels each time but the same VIP address. - Step 3 Configure the virtual server. - a.
 Click Modify for each server. - b.
 Change the Check Type to connect.
 Ensure that Service to check is set to none. - c.
 The Check Port should be set to 80 for HTTP, 8080 for Windows Media HTTP streaming, 554 for RTSP, 443 for HTTPS, and 1755 for MMS. - d.
-Leave the other options at their default values. - Step 4 Add each of the Content Servers in the cluster into each of the virtual servers you just set up. - a.
+Leave the other options at their default values. - Step 4 Add each of the Content Servers in the cluster to each of the virtual servers you configured. - a.
 Go to Edit Configuration > Real Servers. - b.
 For the first virtual server in the list, click Add a new Real Server.
-Enter a label for this TCS, as well as the server IP address, followed by the same port as the one that is used for the virtual server (for example, 80 for the HTTP virtual server).
+Enter a label for the Content Server along with the server IP address, followed by virtual server port (for example, 80 for the HTTP virtual server).

 - c.
 Ensure the weight is 1.
 A weight of 0 disables the server so that it receives no traffic.
 Also ensure that the forwarding method is set to DR. - d.
-Repeating this procedure, add each additional server in the cluster to each of the virtual servers.
+Repeat this procedure to add each additional server in the cluster to each of the virtual servers.

-Set up a Loopback Adapter on Each TCS in Cluster
+Set up a Loopback Adapter on Each Content Server in Cluster

-The TCS wizard is used to set up a loopback adapter for network load balancing.
-This operation must be repeated on each TCS in the cluster.
+The TCS Wizard is used to set up a loopback adapter for network load balancing.
+This operation must be repeated on each Content Server in the cluster.

 Step 1 Log in to the Content Server using Windows Remote Desktop Connection.
-Run the TCS wizard.
+Run the TCS Wizard.